rodrez/phaser-test/docs/GETTING_STARTED.md

 # Getting Started

 ## Creating a New Account
-If this is the first time you have ever played Parallel Kingdom, start the app and hit Make New Account.
+If this is the first time you have ever played Alternate Earth, start the app and hit Make New Account.
 Enter your character's name and gender, password, and email address.
 You will also have to enter your age and choose if you want to have txt msg notifications sent to your phone.
-These notifications let you know when things are happening even when you are not playing Parallel Kingdom.
+These notifications let you know when things are happening even when you are not playing Alternate Earth.
 If you don't choose text message notifications, you can go use the "Settings" button in the game to change your notification settings later.

 ## Controls
 Here are the basic controls to the game.
 Read through them or skip down to the Your First Fight section below.